-(NAPSA)-Back-to-school time is just around the corner-and that means classroom assignments, homework, and afterschool activities.
+(NAPSA)-It's back-to-school time-and that means classroom assignments, homework, and afterschool activities.
 But for many children, it means difficulties staying focused, sitting still, or controlling their behavior.
-With 3 percent to 7 percent of school-age children suffering from attention deficit/hyperactivity disorder (ADHD), the beginning of the school year is the perfect time to be aware of its symptoms, diagnosis, and available treatment options.
+And with three percent to seven percent of school-age children suffering from attention deficit/hyperactivity disorder (ADHD), the beginning of the school year is the perfect time to be aware of its symptoms, diagnosis, and treatment options.